piotrero00/entcalcpy/README.md

 - `cvxpy` ≥ 1.6.4
 - `qutip` ≥ 5.1.0
 ## Getting started
-To get started with entcalcpy, we recommend checking the examples section.
+To get started with entcalcpy, we recommend going through the examples section, where we explain how to use each of the function.
 The documentation is written in docstrings.
 Below we present some basic usage of functions.
 For example, the following code computes the upper bound of the geometric entanglement of a random quantum state.
 ```python